mcinglis/test.c/README.md

 $ CFLAGS='-std=c99' make
 ```

-You'll have to run `git submodule update` after pulling a commit that updates a submodule.
+You'll have to run `git submodule update` after pulling a commit that updates a submodule (this should be pretty rare).

 ## License